OmarMiniesy/Notes/Windows/Active Directory/NTLM.md

 ###  NTLM

 The NT hash is the MD4 hash of the little-endian UTF-16 value of the password.
-- Stronger than LM but still susceptible to brute force attacks easily, and to the *pass the hash attack*, where the ciphertext of the password (hash) can be used without knowing the plaintext of the password.
+- Stronger than LM but still susceptible to brute force attacks easily, and to the [[Pass the Hash]] attack, where the ciphertext of the password (hash) can be used without knowing the plaintext of the password.

 > The NTLM is also stored in the SAM on Windows machines and in the `NTDS.DIT` on Domain Controllers.